-A person who intentionally obstructs a person in the execution of a search warrant issued under this Act commits an offence, punishable on conviction, by a fine not exceeding VT10,000,000.
+A person who intentionally obstructs a person in the execution of a warrant issued under the Act commits an offence, punishable on conviction, by a fine not exceeding VT10,000,000.

-28 Destruction, concealment or falsification of information requested by the Deputy Commissioner
+28 Destruction or falsification of information requested by the Commissioner

-A person who destroys, conceals or falsifies all or part of any personal information, document, equipment or material, with the intention of preventing disclosure of personal information to the Deputy Commissioner under section 18 commits an offence, punishable on conviction, by a fine not exceeding VT10,000,000.
+A person who destroys, conceals or falsifies all or part of any information, document, equipment or material, with the intention of preventing disclosure of information to the Commissioner under section 18 commits an offence, punishable on conviction, by a fine not exceeding VT10,000,000.